Pasteurization: Equipment

-Food can be pasteurized either before or after being packaged into containers.
-Pasteurization of food in containers generally uses either steam or hot water.
+Food can be pasteurized before or after being packaged into containers.
+Pasteurization of food in containers generally uses steam or hot water.
 When food is packaged in glass, hot water is used to avoid cracking the glass from thermal shock.
 When plastic or metal packaging is used, the risk of thermal shock is low, so steam or hot water is used.

 Most liquid foods are pasteurized by using a continuous process that passes the food through a heating zone, a hold tube to keep it at the pasteurization temperature for the desired time, and a cooling zone, after which the product is filled into the package.
 Plate heat exchangers are often used for low-viscosity products such as animal milk, nut milk, and juices.
 A plate heat exchanger is composed of many thin vertical stainless steel plates that separate the liquid from the heating or cooling medium.

-Shell and tube heat exchangers are often used for the pasteurization of foods that are non-Newtonian fluids, such as dairy products, tomato ketchup, and baby foods.
-A tube heat exchanger is made up of concentric stainless steel tubes.
+Shell and tube heat exchangers are often used for the pasteurization of foods that are non-Newtonian fluids, such as dairy products, ketchup, and baby foods.
+A tube heat exchanger is made up of concentric stainless-steel tubes.
 Food passes through the inner tube or tubes, while the heating/cooling medium is circulated through the outer tube.

 Scraped-surface heat exchangers are a type of shell and tube that contain an inner rotating shaft having spring-loaded blades that serve to scrape away any highly viscous material that accumulates on the wall of the tube.

 The benefits of using a heat exchanger to pasteurize foods before packaging, versus pasteurizing foods in containers are: